 In 1934 the student body of SOUTHWESTERN adopted the point system for the curtailment of student activities.
 Last year this system was revised.
-The enforcement of the point system is under the supervision of the vicepresident of the student body.
+The enforcement of this system is under the supervision of the vice-president of the student body.